hashimmm/KTS/README.md

 ## In progress #
 - All player endpoints will be modified to accept flavor ids.
-Otherwise eg. the mobileplayer url endpoint is somewhat of limited use.
+Otherwise eg. the mobileplayer url endpoint is of somewhat limited use.
 - API autodocs as well as a /help endpoint to obtain API docs.
-- Replacing deprecated API calls with newer versions.
+- Replace deprecated API calls with newer versions.
 - Searching
-- Allowing user to specify filters/sort ordering in things like thumbnail list instead of just having some default.
+- Allowing user to specify filters/sort ordering in things like thumbnail list instead of using unspecified defaults.

 ## Acknowledgments #